mortensteenrasmussen/docker-registry-manifest-cleanup/README.md

 Docker images can be pulled both via `image:tag` and via `image@digest`.
 Because of this, if you overwrite an `image:tag` with a different one (e.g., pushing nightly to `whateverimage:latest`) you will still be able to pull the OLD versions of that tag by using `image@digest`.
 This functionality means the registry garbage collect cannot remove an image because a reference still exists.

 ### Isn't this a bug?
-Not really, some people use `image@digest` to make sure they pull the correct container to be certain that they get the right code in their project.
+Not really, some people use `image@digest` to make sure they pull the correct image to be certain that they get the right code in their project.
 Docker DAB files are one example of this.

 There is; however, some work being done to make an API endpoint to find these 'hidden' manifests quickly.
 This work is being done in [docker/distribution#2170](https://github.com/docker/distribution/issues/2170) and [docker/distribution#2169](https://github.com/docker/distribution/pull/2169).